 G. The pelvic floor contracts again when stool is no longer in contact with the anus, and this forces out any remaining stool.

 H. If a child repeatedly responds to the urge by withholding (C and D), a fecal mass accumulates.
 Over time the fecal mass becomes too large and too firm to be extruded without painful stretching of the anus.
 The mass is too bulky to be shifted out of contact with the anoderm lining of the anal canal.
 As pelvic floor muscles fatigue, the anus becomes less competent and retentive fecal soiling with soft or liquid stool occurs.
 The child resorts to retentive posturing, attempting to preserve continence by vigorous contraction of the gluteal muscles.
+Everyone passes gas about 20 or 30 times a day.
+The sensitive lining of the rectum can tell between gas and a big, hard stool.
+Also, the lining can tell between liquid and a big, hard stool.
+But, the lining of the rectum cannot sense the difference between liquid and gas, so that sometimes children relax their bottoms for just a second to let gas out, but liquid stool leaks out, too.

 Did This Article Help You?